-Founded in 1565, St. Augustine is the oldest and longest continually inhabited city in America, full of history and heritage.
+Founded in 1565, St. Augustine is the oldest and longest continually inhabited city in America, full of family-friendly, historic attractions.
 But that’s not all there is for visitors to see and experience in this coastal Florida city.
 This is a unique destination that’s a favorite among tourists who come from near and far.
 There are clean and peaceful beaches here, tons of restaurants and shops, and don’t forget Ponce de Leon’s Fountain of Youth!

-It’s a relatively short drive from both Jacksonville and Orlando, with a mild year-around climate that allows for plenty time to enjoy the outdoors.
-It’s an easy to get around on foot, or you can hop on-board a trolley or horse-drawn carriage for a sightseeing tour and pick a local’s brain about the hidden spots to check out.
+It’s a relatively short drive from both Jacksonville and Orlando, with nice weather that allows for plenty of time to enjoy the outdoors.
+It’s easy to get around on foot, or you can hop on-board a trolley or horse-drawn carriage for a sightseeing tour and pick a local’s brain about the hidden spots to check out.
 But ultimately, these are some of the most fun places to visit in St. Augustine to help you plan your next trip.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 What Is It?
 St. George Street in St. Augustine is considered to be “ground zero” for tourist activity.